• Skip to main content

 Compose your photo using diagonal & horizontal lines.

 If you’re photographing a horizontal line, just remember to it them as straight as possible.
-A crooked horizon can throw off the entire image.
+Otherwise, a crooked horizon can throw off the entire image.
 While you can straighten a line during post-processing, it’s better to get a correct shot right away.
 With some cameras (including smartphones), you can use a grid overlay in your viewfinder, so you don’t have to rely on guesswork to get a horizon straight.

 Juan Ramón Martos – A contraluz / Backlight …